 6. Make packing cubes your new best friend

 I couldn’t live from a suitcase for weeks on end without segmenting my life into little cubes.
 The key here is not to go overboard and stuff everything into small pouches that you’ll never find again.
 Instead, I tend to use a large cube to store shoes on the way out and laundry on the way back, a second medium sized one for undies and a small one for all my cables, adaptors and chargers as you’ll always want to grab these easily.
-Amazon has great value packs of 7 – I like these for ladies and these for the lads.
+Amazon has great value multi packs of – I like these for ladies and these for the lads.

 7. Pack 2 pairs of knickers per day of the trip